borkdude/missing.test.assertions/README.md

 - When registering your own `clojure.test/report` `:begin-test-var` and `:end-test-var` hooks, call `missing.test.assertions/register!` afterwards.
 This will redefine the `missing.test.assertions` hooks while your hooks keep working.
-- The default behavior when discovering that no assertions were made in a test is printing a message.
+- The default behavior in absence of test assertions is printing a message.
 If you want an exception, call `(missing.test.assertions/register! {:throw? true})`.

 ## Test